Sequences of point blow-ups over perfect fields from a combinatorial point of view: Preliminaries

-\begin{rem} We will refer to $X=Z_{0}$ and $Z$ as the ground and the sky of the sequential morphism $\pi$ respectively. \end{rem}
+\begin{remark} We will refer to $X=Z_{0}$ and $Z$ as the ground and the sky of the sequential morphism $\pi$ respectively. \end{remark}

-\begin{defn} The length $m$ over $K$ of a sequence of blow ups is defined as $\sum_{i=1}^{s}\# C_{i}$, where $\# C_{i}$ denotes the number of irreducible components of $C_{i}$ over $K$.
+\begin{definition} The length $m$ over $K$ of a sequence of blow ups is defined as $\sum_{i=1}^{s}\# C_{i}$, where $\# C_{i}$ denotes the number of irreducible components of $C_{i}$ over $K$.
 Notice that it coincides with the number of irreducible components of the exceptional divisor $E$ (over $K$ too).
-Therefore, the length depends on the sequential morphism $\pi$ and it can be also called the length of $\pi$ over $K$, and it will be denoted by $m=lenght_{K}(\pi)$.
-Notice that $s\leq m$, and $s=m$ exactly when all the blow up centers are irreducible over $K$. \end{defn}
+Therefore, the length depends on the sequential morphism $\pi$ and it can be also called the length of $\pi$ over $K$.
+It will be denoted by $m=lenght_{K}(\pi)$.
+Notice that $s\leq m$, and $s=m$ exactly when all the blow up centers are irreducible over $K$. \end{definition}